 This one is a must read so be sure to get this book here:

 As for me, based on my little experiment on getting up and starting my day right away instead of snoozing all morning, I will use the theory in the book to change more bad habits and create new ones.
 I realize when you consciously decide to make real changes and follow through with this theory, you can make a difference.
 It does take a lot of effort and commitment though.
 You can easily slip back into old habits because they don’t really go away, you just create new ones to replace the old but they’re still there.
-Our brain has an amazing ability to store these habits for a very long time.Habits can be easily and subconsciously formed, but we can also choose to consciously change… Click To Tweet
+Our brain has an amazing ability to store these habits for a very long time.Habits can be easily and subconsciously formed, but we can also choose to consciously change them for the better.
+Click To Tweet

 My tips on how to change your habits